 Chose and Use Strong Passwords

 Passwords are generally main method to authenticate into Linux system.
-We should chose passwords those are uniq like q34w3+Tsef34 which is not used before any where in the world.
+We should chose passwords those are unique like q34w3+Tsef34 which is not used before any where in the world.
 Do not use passwords like 123456 which is known all ready by attacker.

 Disable Unused Services and Ports